 The sit-in kayak has adjustable, interior foot braces and an adjustable seat with high back support for comfort.

 Whether it is as comfortable as the Old Town version is slightly debatable but we really liked the high back support – for those long fishing trips when nothing is biting.

-On Amazon this slightly cheaper fishing kayak comes out with an impressive 4.3 out of 5 from well over twenty customers.
+On Amazon this slightly cheaper kayak suitable for fishing – comes out with an impressive 4.3 out of 5 from well over twenty customers.

 Inflatable vs Fixed Hull

 You may have noticed that there are also inflatable hull kayaks available.

 We have reviewed a few of them in the review section of the site and personally I’ve found (contrary to my initial judgement) that inflatable kayaks are also very solid and perfect for a weekend of fishing.